dojo/docs/dojox/calendar.rst

 Data item creation
 ------------------

 Data items are retrieved in the data store.
 To programmatically add a new data item, the developer can use the store add() method.
-If the store is an Observable store, the Calendar will automatically update its rendering.
+If the store is an dojo.store.Observable store, the Calendar will automatically update its rendering.

 The calendar is allowing to interactively create a data item by pressing the mouse button on the grid and dragging the mouse to set the duration of the event.